tharit-s/binance-trade-data-engineering/README.md

 - design a diagram -> done
     -  ![diagram v1](./images/bitazza-diagram-v1.jpg)
 - design a architect -> done
+- design data medel in dbdiagram.io
 - review the virtual environment
+- apply the virtual environment into the project
+- add a note.md to store my short note while implementing
 - write a document in README.md
 - notify an email for the intruction